jeliasson/dockr/README.md

 # Dockr
 The goal of **dockr** is to help you administer docker-compose and config files in a easy and predicatable way.
 It's main purpose is to find `.yaml`-files in the `config/` directory, verify their syntax, and merge them into one to run.

+You may use this tool how you like.
+In the end, it's just merging your docker-compose files into one, and mapping your respective container config paths.

 ## Getting started
 ### Installation
 Before you start the installation, make sure that `git` and `docker` is installed.